mic317/Azure-Defender-and-Sentinel-2026/PlayBook.md

 - How automation can reduce response time.
 - How SOC workflows can be standardized.
 - How limitations (like partial onboarding) are handled and documented.

-Even in an imperfect lab, the logic of the playbook reflects real SOC practices.

 ---